isomerpages/scamshield/index.md

           description: Visit ScamAlert.sg
           url: https://www.scamalert.sg
   - infopic:
-      title: "Give Input for New Products "
+      title: Give Input for New Products
       subtitle: Survey
-      description: "The ScamShield team is building a new product to improve scam awareness and we need your input to help us make it great.
-Complete our survey below "
+      description: The ScamShield team is building a new product to improve scam awareness and we need your input to help us make it great.
+Complete our survey below
       button: Feedback on New Products
       url: https://go.gov.sg/scam-awareness
       image: /images/Survey for new products.png